zenstackhq/zenstack-docs/blog/openapi/index.md

 npx zenstack@latest init
 ```

-The `zenstack` CLI installs Prisma and other dependencies, and also creates a boilerplate `schema.zmodel` file.
+The `zenstack` CLI installs Prisma and other dependencies and creates a boilerplate `schema.zmodel` file.
 Update it with the following content to reflect our requirements:

 ```prisma title='schema.zmodel'
 datasource db {